- Small lobby

 The hotel is centrally located near many of the city's top attractions.
 Times Square is close, but not too close -- about a dozen blocks away.
 Better yet, Central Park is just five short blocks north.
 The Broadway theater district begins a block and a half to the west of the hotel and stretches south down Broadway.

-An all-suite hotel, the London's standard suites are amazingly spacious and stylish for the price.
+An all-suite hotel, the London's standard suites are impressively large and stylish for the price.

-The 500-square-foot standard London suites -- twice the size of many New York hotel rooms --- are some of the biggest and best rooms for the buck in NYC, at least since the hotel dropped its rates by a couple of hundred dollars in early 2009.
+The 500-square-foot standard London suites -- twice the size of many New York hotel rooms -- are some of the biggest and best rooms for the buck in NYC.

-With curved velvet sofas, mirrors and modern lamps aplenty, and a mix of carpet and oak floors, the decor asserts that London (both the hotel and the British capital) equals groovy.
+With curved sofas, mirrors and modern lamps aplenty, and a mix of carpet and herringbone oakwood floors, the decor asserts that London (both the hotel and the British capital) equals groovy.
 The feel is young and fun, upscale but not over-the-top luxurious.

 Suites are spacious and easily fit rollaway beds, but the hotel does little to accommodate younger children.